stockphrase/no-silo/content/resources/open-handbook/chapter-13.md

 ### 18. Poorly integrated quotation

-Integration quotations is challenging for most students and often results in grammatical or syntactical errors.
-When you integrate borrowed material into your own writing, the "hybrid" sentence you create must satisfy grammar and be seamlessly woven into the part of the sentence that you've written:
+Integrating quotations is challenging for most students.
+It is often the cause of grammatical or syntactical errors.
+When you integrate borrowed material into your own writing, the "hybrid" sentence you create must satisfy grammar and avoid awkward or repetitive phrasing:

 - >{{< fa times >}} Scholar Rod Andrews argues "I argue that there can be no reasonable discussions of Shakespeare's biography" (99).